openlayers/ol-mapbox-style/README.md

 > **apply**(`mapOrGroupOrElement`, `style`, `options`): `Promise`\\&lt;`Map` \| `LayerGroup`>

-Loads and applies a Mapbox Style object into an OpenLayers Map or LayerGroup.
+Loads and applies a Mapbox/MapLibre Style object into an OpenLayers Map or LayerGroup.
 This includes the map background, the layers, and for Map instances that did not have a View defined yet also the center and the zoom.